Search this Site

 ISC23_alb_Table1

-Based on these findings, the following information on the status of the NPO ALB stock is provided by the ISC23 Plenary:
+Based on these findings, the following information on the status of the NPO ALB stock is provided by the ISC24 Plenary:

-1. The stock is likely not overfished relative to the threshold (30%SSBcurrent, F=0) and limit (14%SSBcurrent, F=0) reference points adopted by the WCPFC and IATTC;
+1. The stock is likely not overfished relative to the threshold (30%SSBcurrent, F=0) and limit (14%SSBcurrent, F=0) reference points adopted in the WCPFC and IATTC harvest strategies (WCPFC Harvest Strategy 2023-01; IATTC Resolution C-23-02);

-2. The stock is likely not experiencing overfishing relative to the adopted target reference point (F45%SPR); and
+2. The stock is likely not experiencing overfishing relative to the adopted target reference point (F45%SPR), which is the fishing intensity that results in the stock producing a SPR of approximately 45%; and

 Conservation Information

-Based on these findings, the following conservation information is provided by the ISC23 Plenary for the NPO ALB stock:
+Based on these findings, the following conservation information is provided by the ISC24 Plenary for the NPO ALB stock:

-1. If fishing intensity over the next ten years is maintained at the current fishing intensity (F2018-2020), then female SSB is expected to remain around 54%SSBcurrent,F=0 (90,098 t), with a 97.7% probability that female SSB will remain above the 14%SSBcurrent, F=0 LRP for all ten years and the management objectives of the IATTC and WCPFC will likely be met.
+1. If fishing intensity over the next 10 years is maintained at the current fishing intensity (F2018-2020), then female SSB is expected to remain around 54%SSBcurrent,F=0 (90,098 t), with a 97.7% probability that female SSB will remain above the 14%SSBcurrent, F=0 LRP for all 10 years and the harvest strategy management objectives of the IATTC and WCPFC (IATTC Resolution C-23-02; WCPFC Harvest Strategy 2023-01) will likely be met; and

-2. If fishing intensity over the next ten years is similar to the 2005 – 2019 period, then female SSB is expected to decrease to 52%SSBcurrent, F=0 (87,669 t), with a 98.1 % probability that female SSB will remain above the 14%SSBcurrent, F=0 LRP for all ten years and the management objectives of the IATTC and WCPFC will likely be met.
+2. If fishing intensity over the next 10 years is similar to the 2005 – 2019 period, then female SSB is expected to decrease to 52%SSBcurrent, F=0 (87,669 t), with a 98.1 % probability that female SSB will remain above the 14%SSBcurrent, F=0 LRP for all 10 years and the harvest strategy management objectives of the IATTC and WCPFC (IATTC Resolution C-23-02; WCPFC Harvest Strategy 2023-01) will likely be met.